Rocket Launch 2021

-For the new scout, we recommend to purchase a “ready to fly’ rocket - These are low cost items at roughly $20 -$30 for a set containing everything you need.
+For the new scout the pack will provide a rocket.
+For siblings and parents that want to participate we recommend to purchase a “ready to fly’ rocket - These are low cost items at roughly $20 -$30 for a set containing everything you need.
 They can be found at Michaels, Hobby Lobby and Amazon.
 We will have “launch pads” already setup for you to use, so no need to purchase one.

 If you've never done this event before, Estes sells kits that you put together.
 The higher the level, the more complex assembly work you have to do.
 Estes rockets are grouped into four categories: RTF (Ready to Fly), ARF (Almost Ready to Fly), E2X (Easy to Assemble) and Skill Levels 1 through 5.
 We recommend RTF - E2X for your first attempt.The other factor is the engine size (aka the explosive part) Make sure to use a smaller engine/ or the one recommended for the rocket.
 Picking one too powerful, though tempting, usually means the rocket will fly away and land too far to be recovered.
 You may also want to bring a few engines, as well as a basic kit (tape, glue, etc) so you can launch the same rocket more than once.
 Assemble your rockets a few days in advance so that the glue has time to dry.
 We will only do last minute repairs at the launch itself.

-You will need to purchase Engines and Igniters for the rockets and parachute wadding.
+You will need to purchase Engines and Igniters for the rockets.
+Parachute wadding can be purchased or made for pennies at home.
 The Pack will have some engines available for purchase at the event.
 The engine required for the rocket you purchase will be listed on the package.
 We recommend the smallest engine listed only because it will make it easier to retrieve the rocket after it is fired.
 Engines go from A6-4, to D12-4 for the big rockets.
 Please stay with the A and B sized engines, as recommended on the box for your rocket.
 Anything bigger can cause the rocket to be lost or present a danger to the kids by floating across the road.
 Feel free to bring some friends.
 Let's have a great time.